 “It allowed that character to come across without us doing it, which was important because we need to make sure the music always comes first.

 There’s a lot to appeal to new fans as well as enough traditional James for his core audience.”
-According to Ross, Blunt’s next TV campaign (on air now) is likely to be just as omnipresent.
+According to Ruff, Blunt’s next TV campaign (on air now) is likely to be just as omnipresent.

 He describes it as “a Fight Club-esque group therapy session”, where it transpires that, “James is leading the session and telling everyone it’s alright to be a James Blunt fan.